Quick Summary

 4. Winter (December to February)

-The 4 types of seasons are: Summer, Monsoon, Autumn and Winter.
+The 4 seasons in India are Summer, Monsoon, Autumn, and Winter.

 The 6 ritu names are Shishir Ritu (Winter), Vasant Ritu (Spring), Grishma Ritu (Summer), Hemant Ritu (Pre-Winter), Sharad Ritu (Autumn) and Varsha Ritu (Monsoon).

-The summer season in India is ruled by the pitta dosha.
-This dosha is associated with the elements of fire and water, resulting in qualities such as heat, moisture, and fluidity much like humid weather.
+The pitta dosha rules the summer season in India.
+This dosha is associated with the elements of fire and water, resulting in qualities such as heat, moisture, and fluidity, similar to humid weather.

 Got a question on this topic?